 Merits of Mendeleev's Periodic table:

-(i) It has simplified and systematised the study of elements and their compounds.
+(i) It has simplified and systematized the study of elements and their compounds.

 (ii) It has helped in predicting the discovery of new elements on the basis of the blank spaces given in its periodic table.